kptdev/kpt/site/guides/variant-constructor-pattern.md

 2. [ensure-name-substring](https://catalog.kpt.dev/ensure-name-substring/v0.2/):
    sets the name of the resources in the package.

-So you can use the appropriate functions from the catalog or implement a custom function to ensure unique identity of the resources.
+You can use the appropriate functions from the catalog or implement a custom function to ensure unique identity of the resources.

 ## Customizing non-identifier fields of resources

-Package can use other functions such as `set-labels`, `set-annotations`, `apply-replacements` or custom functions to transform other fields of resources.
+Packages can use other functions such as `set-labels`, `set-annotations`, `apply-replacements` or custom functions to transform other fields of resources.

 ## Core mechanism